benmvp/slides/2022/connecttech/ts-react.md

 - I know I've been super excited about TS
   - About how it catches & prevents so many errors
-  - And how it'll solves lots of problems
+  - And how it'll solves lots of problems too
   - But it's not a cure-all
 - It's just a tool like anything else
   - So we'll still need code review
-  - We'll still need to _write tests_ for run-time things like data APIs
+  - And we'll still need to _write tests_ for run-time things like data APIs
 - But hopefully we'll need less of them

 /////
 <!-- .slide: data-background="url(../../img/ts-react/medicine-pills-wengang-zhai-BFB7ydn1-DI-unsplash.jpg) no-repeat center" data-background-size="cover" -->